François-Frédéric Guy: Career

 Since his debut with the Orchestre de Paris conducted by Wolfgang Sawallisch followed by a live recording of Brahms' 2nd piano concerto with Paavo Berglund and the London Philharmonic Orchestra, Guy established himself as one of the most fascinating pianists of his generation.
-He has worked alongside internationally renowned chefs such as Daniel Harding, Edvard Gardner, Philippe Jordan, Esa-Pekka Salonen, Michaël Sanderling and also Michael Tilson Thomas.
+He has worked alongside internationally renowned conductors such as Daniel Harding, Edvard Gardner, Philippe Jordan, Esa-Pekka Salonen, Michaël Sanderling and also Michael Tilson Thomas.
 He is a regular guest of the Philharmonia Orchestra and the Radio-France Philharmonic Orchestra.
 He participates in the Lucerne Festival (with Bernard Haitink and the London Philharmonic Orchestra), the Chopin competition in Varsaw (with the Sinfonia Varsovia), the Festival de La Roque-d'Anthéron in recital and with orchestra, the Printemps des arts de Monte-Carlo, the Festival international de musique de Colmar, the AlpenKlassik in Bad Reichenhall, the Festspielhaus Baden-Baden, and the Beethovenfest in Bonn.

 In 2006, François-Frédéric Guy made his debut at The Proms in London with the Philharmonia under the direction of Esa-Pekka Salonen.
 Passionate about contemporary repertoire, he performs in the most important festivals of contemporary creation such as Musica in Strasbourg, the Festival d'Automne à Paris, the Manca in Nice, the Archipel in Geneva or the Muzikgebouw in Amsterdam, where he performs works by Aurélien Dumon, Ivan Fedele, Christian Lauba, Jacques Lenot, Éric Montalbetti, Gérard Pesson, and Hugues Dufourt who dedicated his Erlkönig to him.
 In 2012, he premiered Bruno Mantovani's double concerto, as well as the cycle for piano, En pièces by Marc Monnet (Festival Musica of Strasbourg), of which he is the dedicatee.

 In November 2011, he made his Moscow debut at the Spivakov Hall.
 He has performed in recital in London at the Queen Elizabeth Hall and at the Wigmore Hall, as well as the Royal Northern College of Music of Manchester.
 Since 2008, Guy has dedicated himself to a "Beethoven Project", both on stage and on record.
-He has given several integrals of the 32 sonatas and has just released them on disc for the Zig-Zag Territoires label.
+He has given several performances of the 32 sonatas and has just released them on disc for the Zig-Zag Territoires label.
 To enrich this project, he gave the complete chamber music for piano and strings, alongside Tedi Papavrami and Xavier Phillips (Metz, Monaco, Washington, Geneva...), which he recorded for Evidence Classics.